 Crop coefficient methods calculate ET as the product of potential ET for a reference crop, also called the reference ET (ETo) and a crop coefficient.
 In the original FAO-56 model of crop ET (Allen et al., 1998) , the crop coefficient is separated into a coefficient describing the effect of crop type and growth stage (Kc) and the effect of soil moisture stress (Ks).
 The product (KcKs) is the combined crop coefficient.
 Most satellite methods estimate the combined coefficient, which is also sometimes called the reference evapotranspiration fraction (ETf).
 In order to simplify the notation, and because the method is often used for other vegetation types besides crops, here we use the term “reference ET fraction” and the symbol ETf to represent the combined crop coefficient throughout the Chapter.

-The crop coefficient is modelled as a function of the vegetation index using several possible empirical equations (Eq 5-7), including as a power function (Nagler et al., 2013):
+The crop coefficient (ETf or Kc?) is modelled as a function of the vegetation index (VI?) using several possible empirical equations (Eq 5-7), including as a power function (Nagler et al., 2013):